 What are the key challenges of legacy system integration?

-There’s no one-size-fits-all “recipe” for connecting legacy systems with modern applications.
 To help you get your head around your options, we’ve cherry-picked the most popular legacy system integration methods, from the most challenging to the most straightforward.

 Simply put, P2P integration is a way to connect two apps using custom code.
-Though this method might seem an obvious solution to integrating your legacy systems with modern ones, it’s actually worth the effort only when:
+Though this method might seem an obvious solution to integrating your legacy systems with modern ones, it’s worth the effort only when:

 - Your team doesn’t have expertise in other integration methods, and you’re dealing with a single integration